vamsikankipati/javascript-es-fp/README.md

 # javascript-es-fp
-This repository consists of features implemented using ECMAScript 6+ standard.
+This repository consists of functional programming examples implemented using ECMAScript 6 and above standards.

+javascript-ecmascript-functionalProgramming